UMN-LATIS/LinearStitch/README.md

 ## Rotation

 In order for rotation (straightening the image) to be available, you'll need to install [Libvips](https://www.libvips.org).
 For Mac, this can be installed via Brew.
-For Windows users, you should install the prebuilt version of the libvips website.
+For Windows users, you should install the prebuilt version of the libvips website and save it in c:\vips-dev.
+If you understand dylibs on Windows and can explain a better way to do that, I'm all ears.

 ## Configuration
 The "prefs" button allows you to set the input and output paths you'll be using.
 Be sure to set the path to FocusStack.